FreeCAD/FPA/handbook/process/bookkeeping/GrantsContractsVAT.md

     enter into a contract for the procurement of services (and possibly goods) to enable the task to be completed

 The former is not a supply for VAT and will commonly be described as a grant.
 The latter is a supply for VAT but you may see instances where such arrangements are never the less described as a grant."

+## Contracts & VAT
+Some suppliers will want to submit invoices for their own business reasons.
+If there is an contract, then VAT applies and must be accounted for.
+Use the [Contract template](https://github.com/FreeCAD/FPA/blob/main/documents/templates/mou.md) for contracts where the supplier (a business or independent contractor) will be submitting invoices.
+If a grantee submits an invoice, then the invoice must show our VAT number (BE 0781 867 807).
+If the grantee does not have a VAT number or is not resident in Belgium, the invoice must also include the following:
+"Reverse charged VAT according to Art 21 § 2 of the Belgian VAT Code".
+This means that the FPA is responsible for handling the VAT associated with the payment.

+## Banking Fees & VAT
+In general, [bank transfer fees are not subject to VAT] (https://blog.shorts.uk.com/vat-and-bank-charges)